Joseph Bailly: Descendants

 Esther Whistler was in charge of the fledgling stages of Bailly's grand development called Baillytown, which ceased on her sudden death in 1842.
 Her trader husband and sons followed the relocation of the Sac and Fox tribe, and were pioneers of the towns of Burlington, Coffey County, Kansas and Stroud, Lincoln County, Oklahoma.

 Rose Howe was the wife of an early Chicago banker and entrepreneur, a New Englander named Francis Howe, who died alongside three of their children in a cholera outbreak in Chicago during the summer of 1850.
 Following his early death, Rose and her mother became active investors in Chicago's commercial development.
 From 1869 to 1874, Rose and her daughter Frances extensively toured Catholic shrines of Europe and the Middle East.

 Eleanor became Mother Mary Cecilia Bailly of the Sisters of Providence of Saint Mary-of-the-Woods, based near Terre Haute, Indiana.
 She was a protege of foundress Saint Théodore Guérin, and succeeded her as a leader of the order.
 Her biography of Saint Mother Guerin, published posthumously, was part of the formal evidence supporting canonization in October 2006.

 Robert Bailly died in childhood, while a student at Carey Mission.

-Josephine Bailly married Chicago businessman and developer Joel T. Wicker, one of two brothers for whom Wicker Park and the Wicker Park neighborhood are named.
+Josephine Bailly married Chicago businessman and developer Joel H. Wicker, one of two brothers for whom Wicker Park and the Wicker Park neighborhood are named.
 One of his many projects was to clear the lands acquired by Joseph Bailly, subdividing them and selling farmsteads to pioneering families of modest means.
 She also died as a young mother.